-More than $1.5 million is available to all MBA applicants through merit-based scholarships and 45% of enrolled Full-time students in the class of 2021 were awarded a merit-based scholarship.
+More than $1.5 million is available to all MBA applicants through scholarships.
+43% of enrolled Full-time students in the class of 2021 were awarded funding.
+Scholarships are awarded based on a holistic review process with the goal of admitting a competitive, diverse class.
 To best position yourself for scholarship consideration, we encourage you to apply to the Full-time MBA Program early.
-Students also often explore federally funded programs, external scholarships, and fellowship opportunities to supplement the cost of their education.
+Students also often explore federally-funded programs, external scholarships, and fellowship opportunities to supplement the cost of their education.

 International Private Lenders

 For those who do not receive a scholarship or who need additional funding, we are pleased to present a list of external international scholarships and private lenders (new window) who provide education loans specifically to international students.
 This is not a recommended or preferred lender list.
 This is simply a list of international resources that has been collected based on available public information for your convenience.
 The list may not be exhaustive, so we recommend you also explore additional loan options that may be available through other resources.

 Students have the right and ability to select the lender of their choice and are not required to use any of the resources on this list.
 Students considering a private education loan program should carefully consider the terms and conditions of the loan.
 Individual lenders will, at their discretion, evaluate credit history.

 The Consortium for Graduate Study of Management